hpfem/hermes-tutorial/doc/src/hermes2d/P03-transient/02-runge-kutta.rst

 Time-Integration with Arbitrary Runge-Kutta Methods (02-runge-kutta)
 --------------------------------------------------------------------

-**Git reference:** Tutorial example `02-runge-kutta <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/P03-timedep/02-runge-kutta>`_.

-This example solves the same model problem as example `01-implicit-euler <http://hpfem.org/hermes/doc/src/hermes2d/P03-timedep/01-implicit-euler.html>`_ but it shows how various Runge-Kutta methods can be used for time stepping.
+This example solves the same model problem as example "01-implicit-euler" but it shows how various Runge-Kutta methods can be used for time stepping.
 Let us begin with a brief introduction to the Runge-Kutta methods and Butcher's tables before we explain implementation details.

 Runge-Kutta methods and Butcher's tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~